Mathematical Magic by Peter Turner and Mindhaus

 Pros

-Highly accessible with no need for specialized props
+Highly accessible with readily available props

-Versatile and can be adapted to various performance settings
+Versatile for various performance settings

 Cons